alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 You should return the completed application form to the:

-- APHA Centre for International Trade Carlisle if the entry point is in England
+- [APHA Centre for International Trade Carlisle](#Contact-APHA) if the entry point is in England
 - Scottish or Welsh government if the entry point is in Scotland or Wales

+[Best link for Scottish, Welsh govs?
+What about N.Ireland?]

 Some animals, such as rodents, lagomorphs and most exotic mammals, must have a specific licence - complete [form RM01](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/288876/RM01_notice_of_appointment_of_an_administrative_receiver_receiver_or_manager.pdf) for this licence.